 When you do get to see an NHS GP, you can feel that you’re rushed in and out, in some cases in even less than your allotted 10 minutes.
 But with private doctors you’re able to explore problems with an initial half-hour slot.

-Dr Debbie Street, one of the GPs at day case clinic Twenty-five Harley Street says, ‘I love the fact that I have half an hour to spend with my patients.
+Dr Debbie Street, one of the GPs at a day case clinic on Harley Street says, ‘I love the fact that I have half an hour to spend with my patients.
 When I see a them, I know I can give a really good service.’
 This can then be followed up with more cost-effective 15 minute appointments.

 Same day appointment with a doctor